linkarzu/linkarzu.github.io/_posts/neovim/06-29-markdown-setup-2024.md

 ---

-- This is just a random paragraph with random text in it, it doesn't serve any purpose but I just want to use it to demonstrate how multi line bold and unbold works
+This is just a random paragraph with random text in it, it doesn't serve any purpose but I just want to use it to demonstrate how multi line bold and unbold works

+This is just a single line of text

 ### Jump between markdown headings